ATP Cup and other Australian Open lead-up events thrown into doubt following ‘new challenges’

 There was talk last week that all events would be moved to the Australian state of Victoria with officials eager to create a bubble that will allow players to arrive Down Under from mid-December to undergo 14 days of quarantine before events start.
-And punters have already begun to get excited for the event, with the latest Coral codes released already.

 However, there are no question marks over those proposals as the Victoria government is yet to agree to the measures.

 The ATP confirmed in a statement that there are fresh concerns.

 “In discussions with Tennis Australia over the past 24 hours, we have been informed there are some new challenges around the previously planned arrival dates for players and team members,” a note to players from the ATP read.

 “We continue to work with Tennis Australia on confirming plans for January, and we will provide an update as soon as more information is available in the coming days.

 “We understand there is uncertainty about the start of the 2021 season, and we are working as hard as possible to deliver the best possible calendar of events to players.”

 Victoria Premier Daniel Andrews is confident that the Australian Open, which is due to start on 18 January, will go ahead, but insists a lot of work still needs to be done.